avuan/PyMPA37/docs/source/sub/main.pympa.rst

 Columns in 200.100723.stats file are:

-- Network.Station
+- 1.Network.Station
-- Channel
+- 2.Channel
-- Cross-correlation value at no time shift
+- 3.Cross-correlation value at no time shift
-- Cross-correlation value with time shift (nsamples) as in column 5
+- 4.Cross-correlation value with time shift (nsamples) as in column 5
-- Time shift in nsamples (e.g. -1.0 means that the shift is equal to 0.05 at 20Hz sampling rate)
+- 5.Time shift in nsamples (e.g. -1.0 means that the shift is equal to 0.05 at 20Hz sampling rate)

 At the end of each trace id you find other parameters related to the detection in part repeating the detection parameters in .cat file and in part related to the cross-correlations values over some limits (0.3 - 0.5 - 0.7 - 0.9).